 1995: The underdog New Jersey Devils play an almost-perfect road game to start their first trip to the Stanley Cup Final.

 The Devils limit the Detroit Red Wings to 17 shots and Martin Brodeur stops 16 of them in a 2-1 victory in Game 1 at Joe Louis Arena.
 New Jersey's Stephane Richer and Detroit's Dino Ciccarelli score power-play goals in the second period for a 1-1 tie.
-Forward Claude Lemieux score against Red Wings goalie Mike Vernon 3:17 into the third period to put New Jersey ahead to stay.
+Claude Lemieux scores against Red Wings goalie Mike Vernon 3:17 into the third period to put New Jersey ahead to stay.

 Video: Mats Sundin only Swede to score 500 goals

-1993: Boston Bruins defenseman Ray Bourque ties an NHL record when he's named to the First All-Star team for the 10th time in his career.
+1993: Boston Bruins defenseman Ray Bourque ties an NHL record when he's named to the First All-Star Team for the 10th time in his career.

 1999: Ed Belfour makes 23 saves for his third shutout of the Stanley Cup Playoffs and the seventh of his career, and the Dallas Stars defeat the Buffalo Sabres 2-0 in Game 5 of the Cup Final at Reunion Arena.
-The Stars take a quick 1-0 lead when defenseman Darryl Sydor scores 2:23 into the game and Belfour makes it stand up until Pat Verbeek scores with 4:39 remaining.
+The Stars take a quick 1-0 lead when defenseman Darryl Sydor scores 2:23 into the game, and Belfour makes it stand up until Pat Verbeek scores with 4:39 remaining.
 Mike Modano assists on each goal.
 The victory gives Dallas a 3-2 lead in the best-of-7 series.